Course Outline

 - Multi-factor authentication

-- Tokens and Smart Card Encryption Wireless encryption protocols
+- Tokens and Smart Card Encryption, Wireless encryption protocols

-- OTP - One Time Passwords
+- OTP – One-Time Passwords

-Introduction to Data Networks Design
+Introduction to Data Network Design

 - Introduction to Network Engineering